tirmisula/tirmisula.github.io/content/posts/diffusion-model.md

 The transition process is modeled by Markov chain, by using Markov chain one distribution can be converted to another distribution gradually.

 ## Forward Diffusion Process
-### Deterministic noise adding
+### Forward process has closed form
-The noise adding operation is given by:
+The noise adding operation (forward diffusion process) has closed form which is given by:

 $$
 \begin{align*}